 To make this an entree versus a side salad, add chicken or shrimp.
 Whether grilled, sautéed, roasted or broiled, either one is a great addition to the salad.

 Great Caesar Dressing

 The best part of this garlicky Caesar salad is the dressing.
 Nothing out of a bottle please.
-Get your blender out and whip up your own.
+Get your blender out and whip up your own to top your homemade Caesar salad.
 Once you do, you’ll never use bottled dressing again.
 You can also make it by hand with a whisk and a little arm action.
 This dressing is thick, creamy, and garlicky so it clings nicely to crisp Romaine leaves.
 If it gets too thick, add a little water.

-Many Caesar Salad dressing recipes use anchovy filets.
-I use anchovy paste in a tube.
-If the thought of fishy anchovies in any form makes you gag, try the tube stuff.
+While anchovy filet is often used in the dressing recipe, I use anchovy paste in a tube.
+If the thought of fishy anchovies makes you gag, try the tube stuff.
 Trust me.
 There is no fishy taste in the dressing.
 It adds a subtle richness and depth that would be missed.
 But you can always skip it, it’s up to you.